An ironbark eucalypt, potentially reaching 35 m high in the wild.

 It can regenerate from seed, lignotuber and epicormic buds after fire.

 Eucalyptus sideroxylon is one of the best known of the Ironbarks.
-There are two subspecies recognised:

-It has become invasive in southern Africa.
+It has become an invasive weed in southern Africa.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens.